axiom-data-science/oot-workflows/README.md

 4. 004\_View\_Run.ipynb - Manually examples of visualization from the drifter simulation.
 4. Alguhas.ipynb - Example notebook from Parcels library
 5. Parcles.ipynb - Example notebook from Parcels library

+## Dockerfiles
+- `python-env/Dockerfile` - Dockerfile used for JupyterLab, particle listener, and particle plotter
+- `web/sample-submit-run/Dockerfile` - Dockerfile for simple web app to create drifter input.
+Not highlighted in the demo.
+- `docker-compose.yml` - Used to start applications used in demo.